ArnoldDP/OStim-Community-Modlist/README.md

   <summary>Known issues</summary>

  ### Bugs and Installation Failures

-  * **Low FPS In Whiterun:** This isn't really a bug, just a side effect of the exterior mods and the density of the grass.
-I did do a bit of a bandaid fix that aleviates most of the problems, but you might still have some minor frame drops.

- * **Weird Snow Shader in Winter Season:** I'm trying to find a fix for it.
-If you know anything about this, please DM me at any time.
+ * **Weird Snow Shader in Winter Season:** Open the MCM and find the LOD Fix mod.
+Click the button and you should be good to go.

 Please do not hesitate to report any other bugs in the [OCM Support discord](https://discord.gg/MgDsHfmCEF)